HausDAO/protocol-guild-contracts/README.md

 pnpm hardhat --network arbitrumGoerli etherscan-verify
 ```

 - Deploy Main Registry.
-Then update the resulting contract address on `./constants/config.ts`
+Then update the resulting contract address on `./constants/config.ts`.
+The registry will be owned either `safe` address, or `moloch`.avatar() address, otherwise the `deployer` is set as owner by default.

 ```
 pnpm hardhat --network goerli deploy --tags PGNetworkRegistry
 ```

 - Deploy Replica registries on relevant L2's.
-Then update the resulting contract address on `./constants/config.ts`
+Then update the resulting contract address on `./constants/config.ts`.
+The registry would be owned by a temporary `registryOwner` address if set, otherwise deployer will renounce ownership (AddressZero) by default.

 ```
 pnpm hardhat --network optimismGoerli deploy --tags PGNetworkRegistry